quang-do-se/aws-certs/devops/tmp/study.md

 - You can't delete a `Load Balancer` if deletion protection is enabled.

 - `Access logging` is an optional feature of Elastic Load Balancing that is DISABLED BY DEFAULT.
+  - After you enable ELB access logging, the ELB captures the logs and stores them in a specific Amazon S3 bucket.
+Any time after that, when you set up the logs, you can change the interval at which the logs are taken, from 5 minutes to 60 minutes.

 ----------

 ## EC2